xwmario/Warez/README.md

 # Warez

-The biggest Warez list in the entire internet!
-The overview of Warez related topics and provides only information for research only reasons.
+The biggest [Warez](https://en.wikipedia.org/wiki/Warez_scene) list in the entire internet!
+The overview of Warez related topics and provides only information for research reasons!

 **I do not support nor I'm responsible for external links/content!**